By Anis Bazza

 Of those seven bets, three of them will be Singles – for each of the selections – whereas there are no singles in a Trixie.

 The Patent bet is predominantly used in Horse Racing and has become increasingly popular because if you need only one winner from three selections to see a return for your money.

-Therefore, you could back three horses at relatively long odds and still hope to get something back should one win.
+Therefore, you could back three horses at relatively long odds and still hope to get something back should one win – unlike a Goliath bet which requires at least two winning selections for a return.
 That return would, however, be likely to be lower than the initial stake.